JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 Lately Ive been playing with **RE data** driven apps.

+But it was mostly with streamlit, where Im most confortable for now.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/python-real-estate-mortage-calculator/" title="Understanding Real Estate" image="/blog_img/data-experiments/buyr_mortage_NAV_norent.png" subtitle="Post where I tinkered with Math for Real Estate." >}}
-  {{< card link="https://gitlab.com/fossengineer1/py_stocks/-/tree/main/EDA_Mortage?ref_type=heads" title="Scrapping Tools" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source CodeEDA French Amortization" >}}
+  {{< card link="https://gitlab.com/fossengineer1/py_stocks/-/tree/main/EDA_Mortage?ref_type=heads" title="EDA Mortage with Reflex" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for EDA French Amortization" >}}
 {{< /cards >}}

-And with Reflex and some tricks with Gemini...
+And with Reflex and some tricks with Gemini code assistant I got to this:

 ![Reflex using Components](/blog_img/apps/reflex/reflex-composedchart-datatable.png)

+Which is a very interesting use case of Reflex components.

+But that was a repurposed app, which required few more tricks to be cooler, now with a [composed chart](https://reflex.dev/docs/library/graphing/charts/composedchart/), but with the [piechart](https://reflex.dev/docs/library/graphing/charts/piechart/)

 {{< details title="More | Real Estate Reflex, RBD and RFD 📌" closed="true" >}}

-I will provide definitions for [the BRD and FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/) for your Python Reflex real estate calculator web app, keeping in mind the input, desired output, and additional "cool ideas" for the FRD.
+When creating vibe coded apps, [the BRD and FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics/) concepts for theweb app, keeping in mind the input, desired output, and additional "cool ideas" for the FRD.

 Like this one: https://github.com/JAlcocerT/real-estate-reflex/blob/main/brd-frd.md